akusei/suffer2gether/README.md

 The source code is available to review or build from if you feel the release binary is untrusted.
 I will also be including the executable hash with every release

 ## 3rd Party Credit
 **Background image:** Repurposed from the Green Hell game files and modified by me for use as a window background.
+All credit for the walkie talkie images go to Creepy Jar for some fantastic work.

 **Screen Font:** Neon Pixel-7 version 1.0 created by [styleseven.com](http://www.styleseven.com/php/get_product.php?product=Neon%20Pixel-7).